xli562/Robinson-Engineering-Academic-Guide/contents/Course structure/IIA.md

   #### Labs

   - Do pre-labs.
 Mark penalty associated with unsatisfactory preparation to the labs.
-  - Do plotting in the lab, to make sure enough desired data is obtained.
+  - Do plotting in the labs, to make sure enough desired data is obtained.
   - Book labs as early as possible, preferably before the intro lecture.
   - 2 hours in-person, 2-3 hours write-up.
 Notify lab leader if things take too long.